 Study abroad substitutions

 The Latin American Studies program strongly encourages students to participate in study abroad programs.
-Many of the course requirements below may be fulfilled by taking similar courses in Latin American universities in conjunction with approved study abroad programs.
+Many of the course requirements may be fulfilled by taking similar courses in Latin American universities in conjunction with approved study abroad programs.

 We enthusiastically welcome students at all levels of Spanish ability: from students with absolutely no Spanish to completely fluent, native Spanish speakers.
 The course requirements differ because of the number of language classes that the new speaker of Spanish will need.
-In general the native speaker (or second-language speaker who has already attained a high level of competency) will take more classes from the Latin American Studies list of options below, while the new speaker’s program will consist of more Spanish classes in the early semesters in order to achieve a competency in the major language of Latin America.
+In general the native speaker (or second-language speaker who has already attained a high level of competency) will take more classes from the Latin American Studies list of options, while the new speaker’s program will consist of more Spanish classes in the early semesters in order to achieve a competency in the major language of Latin America.